rethinkdb/rethinkdb-rs/api/javascript/joins/eq_join.md

 ]
 ```

-**Example:** Use a function instead of an attribute to join on a more complicated expression.
+**Example:** Use a function instead of a field to join on a more complicated expression.
 Suppose the players have lists of favorite games ranked in order in a field such as `favorites: [3, 2, 1]`.
 Get a list of players and their top favorite:

 ```js
 r.table('players').eqJoin(function (player) {